subhaac/Youtube_to_Spotify_Playlist/README.md

 5. Able to get track names and artist name for all of the songs from the Youtube playlist.
 This is used to search for a song on Spotify.
 6. Able to get Spotify URI for all these tracks.
 7. Able to add the songs to the created Spotify playlist using the URIs for the songs.

+NOTES:
+a) The Youtube playlist must be public